Withings ScanWatch Nova

 Bottom Line

-Choose the Withings ScanWatch Nova for a luxury analog look, long battery life, and strong health tracking.
-Skip it if you need built-in GPS, rich apps, payments, or full smartwatch controls.
+Choose the ScanWatch Nova if you want a luxury-looking hybrid with excellent battery life and deep health tracking.
+Skip it if you need a full smartwatch, built-in GPS, rich notifications, or low price.

 Best for